fbpx

 Moderate to fast pace, possibility of substantial hills, on roads with traffic, 20+ miles.

-Saturday, February 25, 2023
+Saturday, February 24, 2024

-Black History Month Heritage Ride
+Black History Month Manhattan Heritage Ride

-• Where You Gotta Be: Wall Street – Pier 11 (99 Wall St.)
+• Where You Gotta Be: Wall Street – exact address TBD

 • When You Gotta Be There: 11:30AM

-• How Far You’re Gonna Go: 15 miles (finishing at Washington Heights – West 164th & Broadway)
+• How Far You’re Gonna Go: 15 miles

-• How Hard It’s Gonna Be: We’ll ride at a relaxed pace on mostly flat local streets and bike lanes, with several stops along the way.
+• How Hard It’s Gonna Be: We’ll ride at a relaxed pace on local streets and bike lanes, with several stops along the way.
 Participants must have solid bike-handling skills, be able to ride in traffic, and be comfortable riding for a few miles without stopping.

 • What You Gotta Do: Add info@bike.nyc to your safe senders list, as we use email to communicate with registrants.
 For the safety and wellbeing of our community, we ask that you please stay home if you’re feeling under the weather on the day of the ride.